 If you are searching for expert analysis and perspectives on the issues of our world, Gardner-Webb University has a wealth of expertise within our faculty to address a multitude of topics.

 Contact the Office of University Communications at Gardner-Webb University for your connection to the GWU Experts Bureau.
-Call (704) 406-4631 or e-mail ([email protected]create new email) for more information.
+Call (704) 406-4631 or e-mail ([email protected]) for more information.

 The following are just a few examples of topics and experts.